 The local boy, raised within a stone's throw from Franklin's Gardens, has progressed to a level where he now indispensable not only to the Saints, but also England too having taken over the responsibility of running his country’s lineout.

 A man who appears to be programmed to tackle, his life has been dedicated to improving as a rugby player after beginning his career with local club Northampton Old Scouts and Northampton School Boys.

-While still in the Saints Senior Academy, he burst into the first team with a man-of-the-match performance against Montpellier.
+While still in the Saints Senior Academy, Courtney burst into the first team with a man-of-the-match performance against Montpellier.
 The habit of performing against opposition from across the Channel was soon picked up and French international scrum-halves Julien Tomas (Montpellier) and Morgan Parra (Bourgoin) both felt the power of the long arm of the Lawes.

 After starring for the Saints in the early part of the 2009/10 season, Courtney was drafted into England's squad for the Autumn Internationals, making his national debut against Australia at Twickenham.